yunyunwudal/researchlab/research/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Developing textile materials and structures for epidermal and implantable devices

-Our research focuses on the development of sustainable and/or eco/bioresorbable electronic/microfluidic devices, biosensors, and energy storage solutions designed for applications in health monitoring and disease treatment.
-Our primary interest lies in investigating materials and structures that can be effectively utilized and processed cost-effectively, environmentally friendly, sustainable, and scalable.
-This pursuit aims to create affordable, scalable, and sustainable technologies that address challenges within the healthcare field.
+Our research focuses on developing functional textile/thread/fiber materials and structures to create devices that interface with the human body for applications in health monitoring and disease treatment.

+{%
+  include figure.html
+  image="images/research overview.jpg"
+  width="50%"
+%}

 ## Projects